 Take Inventory of Your Loans

 Do you know how many student loans you currently have?
 One of the best ways to take inventory is to figure out how many loans you currently have from both private and federal sources.
 Save all initial statements, whether these are electronic or paper.

 Set Up Spreadsheets

 If you happen to be a whiz with MS Excel or any other spreadsheet program, you might want to use this method to organize your student loans.
 In your spreadsheet, keep track of the date you made each payment and how much you paid.
 Have a running countdown of how much money you still have left to pay.
 If you’re not sure how to set up a spreadsheet for this purpose, you can find numerous examples online to help you get started.

 Whether you’ve opted to get a federal student loan or you have multiple loans from different sources, anytime you feel overwhelmed or feel as if you may have trouble making a payment, ask the lender for assistance.
 Most lenders are more than willing to help you when you foresee a possible problem.
 But, if you don’t tell them, they won’t know.
 Many lenders are more than willing to assist their clients if they would only ask for the help they need when they need it.

 Keep Track via Statements

-Every month, whether you check online or just keep the billing statement, keeping track of your billing statements and making note of any remaining balances each month can help you maintain focus on paying down your debt and make managing your student loans easier.
+Every month, whether you check online or just keep the billing statement, keep track of your billing statements.
+Also, make note of any remaining balances each month.
+It helps you maintain focus on paying down your debt and make managing your student loans easier.

 Keeping track of your student loans and payments can save you a lot of money in the long run.
 Get organized and ask for help when it is necessary.
 Your bank balance will thank you.